 - Nothing can separate us from the Love of God.
 (Romans 8:31-29)

 - Do not boast.
 Faith is a free gift.
 Your ability to believe in God and trust him is a gift.
 (Romans 12:3-8)

 - Everyone is given different spiritual gifts for the “common good”.
 (1 Corinthians 12:4-11)

 Ultimately, gifts cannot be earned by doing lengthy fasts and prayers.
-However, you can ask God if it is His will to give you a certain gift.
+We are not deserving or entitled to anything.
+But through humility and reverence to the giver, we can ask him to pour out gifts and fruits of the spirit in our lives to be more holy and have the character to represent Christ rightly.
 He is a good father that hears and replies to His children.
 You can also read further verses that demonstrate what gifts are given.